thinktecture/relayserver/docs/glossary.md

 use OAuth 2 client credential authentication to be able to securely communicate with the [RelayServer](#relayserver).
 However you can customize and change that.

-When you want to use the [Management API](#management-api) or the [Statistics API](#statistics-api), we suggest that you use your own existing OIDC-based Identity Provider and configure your clients and the APIs to use this.
+When you want to use the [Management API](#management-api) we suggest that you use your own existing OIDC-based Identity Provider and configure your clients and the APIs to use this.
 The demo service uses API keys authentication as an example.

 ## B